bemjk/optflow_yndk/README.md

-To test and modify the Optical Flow Algorithms in opencv_contrib
+The purpose of this repository is to test and modify opencv_contrib's optical flow source codes.
 ==============================================
+In particular, my interest is in the GPC algorithm.

 To use this repository instead of original optflow,